-Participation in therapy with Psychiatric Services is confidential except in cases in which we may be ethically or legally bound to disclose certain information.
+Participation in counseling with Counseling & Psychological Services is confidential except in cases in which we may be ethically or legally bound to disclose certain information.

-Psychiatric Services will not disclose any information regarding your attendance or treatment to anyone outside of the center.
-While you may choose to inform a friend, family member, or University department of your participation in psychiatric services, we will not confirm or deny that information unless you choose to sign a release of information form requesting that we notify that person or agency.
-The records maintained by Psychiatric Services are confidential and are not part of your academic records in any way.
+Counseling & Psychological Services will not disclose any information regarding your attendance or treatment to anyone outside of the center.
+While you may choose to inform a friend, family member, or University department of your participation in counseling services, we will not confirm or deny that information unless you choose to sign a release of information form requesting that we notify that person or agency.
+The records maintained by our center are confidential and are not part of your academic records in any way.

-There are four areas in which Psychiatric Services may be bound by ethics or law to disclose certain information regarding treatment.
-These areas include the following circumstances.
+There are four areas in which Counseling & Psychological Services may be bound by ethics or law to disclose certain information regarding treatment.
+These areas include the following circumstances:

 - If abuse of a minor, the elderly, or a vulnerable adult is suspected, we are required to report this information in order to protect these individuals from harm.

-- If a judge or court orders any information from your records your provider must comply with this request.
+- If a judge or court orders any information from your records a therapist must comply with this request.

-If you have questions regarding confidentiality, please call Psychiatric Services at (850) 474-2420 and ask to discuss your concerns/questions with a provider.
+If you have questions regarding confidentiality, please call Counseling & Psychological Services at (850) 474-2420 and ask to discuss your concerns/questions with a counselor.